Sony Rana: Early life and education

 Rana was born on 17 October 1965 (2022 BS) on the day of Laxmi Puja to father Om Narsingha Rana and mother Kanchan Rana in Thamel, Kathmandu.
 She completed her SLC-level education from Mahendra Bhawan School and received her Certificate degree and Diploma from Padma Kanya Multiple Campus.
 She then went to the United States in 1987 to obtain training in aviation.

 Aviation career

 She registered with CAAN on 20 March 1991 (26 Kartik 2047 BS).
 After two years of the completion of her pilot training, she started working in the-then Royal Nepal Airlines Corporation (RNAC).
 RNAC had opened a vacancy for three pilots and 10 pilots had applied.
-She and Rakshya Rana were only two woman application.
+She and Rakshya Rana were the only two female applicants.
 Among the 10, Sony Rana was selected and then she started working for RNAC, becoming the first commercial Nepali female pilot.
 She started as a Trainee Co-Pilot on 12 November 1990, became a Junior Co-pilot on 31 March 1991 and became a Senior Co-Pilot on 14 July 1992.

 She received her Boeing license on 23 November 2005 from Civil Aviation Department of CAAN and started working as B 757 Co-Pilot since 23 December 2005.